abuseofnotation/category-theory-illustrated/_chapters/05_logic.md

 ![Order meet and joing](../05_logic/lattice_meet_join.svg)

 Here comes the first criteria for an order to represent a logical system accurately - *it has to have $meet$ and $join$ operations for all elements*.
 Having two elements without a meet would mean that you would have a logical system where there are propositions for which you cannot say that one or the other is true.
-And this not how logic works, so our order has to have meets and joins for all elements.
+And this is not how logic works, so our order has to have meets and joins for all elements.
 Incidentally we already know how such orders are called - they are called *lattices*.

 One important law of the  *and* and *or* operations, that is not always present in the *meet*-s and *join*-s concerns the connection between the two, i.e. way that they distribute, over one another.